RichardOtter/Genealogy-scripts/RM/Test external files/ReadMe.txt

 =========================================================================DIV80==
-Config file contents and editing
+Config file: location, contents and editing

 First, some nomenclature.
 The config file is made up of Sections, Keys, Values and Comments.
 The names in square brackets are Section Names that identify the start